Table of Contents

 7. Sharing is caring

 There are two points in this.
+One tip for beginning bloggers that most miss out on is to never be ashamed of self-promotion.
+If you do not talk about your work, how will people know about you?
 Share your work; don’t be shy to peddle your own work out there.
 Tag your blogs, and don’t hesitate to comment on other blogs.
 Also, always give credit to those you base your research on.
 You may find that life is a circle and good things tend to come back.

 8. Splits make it easy